 Learn the standard of care for providing services in your community and take professional risks, but always get a consultation from someone whose work you respect.
 No one can fault you for taking on a case that is out of your wheelhouse, as long as you have understood your role, practiced within your scope, been ethical, and sought consultation and guidance when needed.

-Frequently Asked Questions About Forensic Psychology
+Frequently Asked Questions About Becoming a Forensic Psychologist

 Forensic psychology explores the human mind in legal and correctional systems.
 Professionals in this career path evaluate the psychology of people involved in crimes and court cases.
 They also share their expert opinions in court.